header source

 export RUSTFLAGS="-Zprofile -Ccodegen-units=1 -Cinline-threshold=0 -Clink-dead-code -Coverflow-checks=off -Zno-landing-pads"

-Since we are using Nightly's functionality with flags, we specify the channel with +nightly.
+Since we're using nightly features in the flags, specify the channel to use with +nightly.

 cargo +nightly build --verbose